-The mosquito that carries Zika virus is found worldwide.
+The mosquito that carries the Zika virus is found worldwide.

-Stay up-to-date on virus disease cases on the CDC's Zika virus disease website.
+Stay up to date on Zika virus case numbers on the CDC's Zika virus website.

 Preparing for your appointment